alkaza/rubis-multicore-team/README.md

       SM61 or SM_61, compute_61

 ## Instructions
-Scripts in this repository are step-by-step installation instruction, please read and understand them before use
+Scripts in this repository are step-by-step installation instruction, please read and understand them before use (some changes are necessary for different target platforms)

 Running commands one-by-one is recommended, run scripts at your own risk